Reach for the Stars Celebration

 Use visual supports, such as written word, phrase or sentence prompts; written or picture schedules; PECS; video modeling; social stories.

-Start social skills/social communication therapy with a speech therapist, psychologist, social worker and/or ABA practitioner that works with children on the autism spectrum.
+Start social skills/social communication therapy with a speech therapist, psychologist, social worker and/or ABA practitioner that works with autistic children.
 Consider social skills group opportunities.
 Based on your child’s specific communication needs, these suggested communication tools and interventions should be incorporated into your child’s Individualized Education Program (IEP).
-Milestones can help you find these resources through our Helpdesk or individual or family consultations.
+Milestones can help you find these resources through the Milestones free autism Helpdesk or individual or family consultations.

 Connect with other parents who have been there and can share their experiences.
-We are here to support you and can help you find resources.
+They can also help you find resources.

 Build on your child’s interests.
 It can be difficult to push a child to do something they are not interested in or if there are barriers that make it hard for them to participate.
 Keep in mind your child’s challenges including sensory issues when considering different activities or therapies.
 Look for opportunities open to or geared to children with special needs and speak with the leader.